School of Psychology

 Subject Areas: Psychology

-Georgia Chronaki is the Co-director of the Developmental Cognitive Neuroscience (DCN) Laboratory at the School of Psychology, University of Central Lancashire.
+Georgia Chronaki oversees the activities of the Developmental Cognitive Neuroscience (DCN) Laboratory at the School of Psychology, University of Central Lancashire.

 Areas of Specialisation

 Georgia’s research interests and expertise lie in the interface of Developmental Neuroscience and Developmental Psychopathology.
 In particular, Georgia’s research aims to understand the electrophysiological markers of emotion and reward processing in children and young people with neurodevelopmental disorders with a special focus on Attention Deficit Hyperactivity Disorder (ADHD) and related conditions.
 A related focus of Georgia’s research is the neural basis of vocal emotion processing in Autism Spectrum Disorders (ASD).
 Georgia works with a number of international partners on the developmental neuroscience of emotion and motivation toward the common mission of increasing resilience and well-being in children and adolescents.

 Georgia published an article on The Conversation in August 2017 about the lack of evidence on the psychological needs of children who are intellectually gifted, in reference to the TV programme Child Genius, entitled ‘Gifted children make good TV – but don’t forget their psychological needs’.

 Chronaki, Georgia Wigelsworth, Michael, Pell, Marc, Kotz Sonja (2018).
 The development of cross-cultural recognition of vocal emotion during childhood and adolescence.
 Scientific reports 8 (1), 8659